We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Levels of Text Variation

-Orthographic variation, or spelling differences, can arise for several reasons, including phonological influences (e.g., accent, sound change) and new methods of writing (e.g., social media) \citep{condorelli2023cambridge}.
-We include two interventions under this category; the first is a reflection of phonological variation, and the second is more of a stress test: \begin{enumerate} \item \textbf{IPA}: Letters corresponding to consonants on the IPA chart that form a minimal feature pair (voiced vs. unvoiced) are swapped.
+Character-level change can arise for several reasons, including phonological influences (e.g., accent, sound change), new methods of writing (e.g., social media), and typological errors \citep{condorelli2023cambridge}.
+We include two interventions under this category; the first is a reflection of phonological variation, and the second is more of a stress test. \begin{enumerate} \item \textbf{IPA}: Letters corresponding to consonants on the IPA chart that form a minimal feature pair (voiced vs. unvoiced) are swapped.
 For example, \emph{p} and \emph{b}, which differ only in the voicing feature but share the same place and manner of articulation, are swapped.
 Changes to consonants are a hallmark of modern English orthographic variation, particularly observed on social media \citep{eisenstein2015systematic, ilbury2020sassy}.
+For instance, such variations are prevalent in corpora of noisy text like MultiLexNorm \citep{van2021multilexnorm}; examples include dese/these, dey/they, smyle/smile, and sadest/saddest.

 \item \textbf{Shift}: A Caesar cipher is applied to the letters of the alphabet: $a \rightarrow b, b \rightarrow c, ..., z \rightarrow a$.
 This intervention is the most extreme form of orthographic change, in which every alphabetic symbol is renamed.
-It roughly approximates a situation where a language variety uses a different alphabet than the standard variety.
+It roughly approximates situations where a language variety uses a different alphabet than the standard variety or where social media trends using symbols that resemble letters. \textbf{Shift} serves as a stress test, as well as a means of comparison to milder interventions like \textbf{IPA}.